 Excel Data Model vs. Power Query: Main Dissimilarities to Know

 In simple terms, a Data Model enables us to combine information from many tables to create a relational data source within an Excel workbook.
-Moreover, data models are utilized openly in Excel and provide tabular data for PivotTables and PivotCharts.
+Data models are utilized openly in Excel and provide tabular data for PivotTables and PivotCharts.

 What Are Power Pivot and Power Query?

-Now, let’s assume the Sales Dataset shown in the B4:G16 cells which contains the “Date”, “Item”, the names of the “Sales Rep.”, “Unit Price”, “Quantity”, and “Sales” in USD.
+Consider the Sales Dataset in the B4:G16 cells which contains the “Date”, “Item”, the names of the “Sales Rep.”, “Unit Price”, “Quantity”, and “Sales” in USD.
 Additionally, the dataset below shows the “Region” of each “Sales Rep.” respectively.
-Here, we want to utilize this dataset to demonstrate 5 differences between the Excel data model and Power Query.
-Hence, without further delay, let’s glance at each difference with proper illustrations.
+We’ll use the dataset to demonstrate 5 differences between the Excel data model and Power Query.

-📃 Note: Throughout this article, we’ll employ Power Pivot to make a data model in Excel and compare this process with that of Power Query
+Note: Throughout this article, we’ll use Power Pivot to make a data model in Excel and compare this process with Power Query

 Dataset for excel data model vs power query

-• In the case of the Power Pivot (Excel data model), the dataset must be in the same worksheet, so they can be prepared and combined further down the pipeline.
+• In the case of Power Pivot (Excel data model), the dataset must be in the same worksheet so it can be prepared and combined further down the pipeline.

-• For instance, the image below shows the dataset that will be imported using the Power Pivot (Excel data model).
+• The image below shows the dataset that will be imported using the Power Pivot (Excel data model).

 Excel Data Model vs. Power Query: Dataset Location

-• However, when using the Power Query editor, the datasets can be in different worksheets, for example, the “Dataset-1” worksheet refers to the “Sales Data” table.
+• When using the Power Query editor, the datasets can be in different worksheets.
+For example, the “Dataset-1” worksheet refers to the “Sales Data” table.

 Showing worksheets

-• Next, the “Dataset-2” worksheet points to the “Location of Store” table.
+• The “Dataset-2” worksheet points to the “Location of Store” table.

 Read More: How to Create a Data Model in Excel

-Alternatively, transforming the imported data using Power Pivot (data model) and Power Query also differs greatly between the two approaches.
-Normally, the Power Pivot (Excel data model) performs data analysis, so it is better to perform data transformation beforehand.
+Normally, Power Pivot (Excel data model) performs data analysis rather than transformation, so it is better to perform data transformation beforehand.

 =E5*F5